 11. Hostname CNAME active

-When ready, the customer updates their DNS record with the Hostname CNAME details.
-On DNS update, the new Rapid IdP will become active.
-All users will now access the new Rapid Idp service as the DNS record propagates.
+At Go-Live time, the customer updates their DNS record with the Hostname CNAME details.
+When the DNS update becomes active, the new Rapid IdP will become active.
+All users will now access the new Rapid IdP service as the DNS update propagates to DNS servers.

-If any issues become apparent, reverting the Hostname CNAME in DNS will roll-back the service to the on-premise IdP.
+If any issues become apparent, reverting the Hostname CNAME change in DNS will roll-back the service to the on-premise IdP.
 It is important to set the TTL of the CNAME record to 5 minutes at least 24 hours before Go-Live to ensure the short TTL has sufficient time to propagate.

 A review of the migration and any issues resulting from the change will occur between the AAF and the customer.
 When ready, the customer will sign-off on the migration as complete.